blali733/blali733-cogs/dev-notes/filters.md

 * list of server id's
 * default

-Each dictionary element contains tuple of list of applied filters as strings.
+Each dictionary element contains dictionary of list of applied filters as strings.
 ## File array list:
 0. lolibooru